niknaz/wp-portfolio-site/README.md

 This repository has only the essential WordPress files.
 This assumes you already have a database and WordPress installed.
 You must first follow the instructions on: http://codex.wordpress.org/Installing_WordPress

 To see what files are not included, take a look at the .gitignore file.
+Obviously, there's not database, so you'll have to populate it with your content.